ssilverst/Flixster/README.md

 The following **required** functionality is complete:

-- [ x] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [x ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [x ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ x] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ x] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [x ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
-- [x ] User can search for a movie.
+- [x] User can search for a movie.
-- [x ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ x] User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell.
-- [x ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ x] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
 - [ ] Customize the navigation bar.
-- [ x] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented: